Adaptive Relative Pose Estimation Framework with Dual Noise Tuning for Safe Approaching Maneuvers: Numerical Results

 To initialize the estimation framework, uncertainty is modeled by adding zero-mean Gaussian noise to the initial state vector.
 The standard deviations applied to each component reflect assumed initial confidence levels, as specified in Table~\ref{tab:initial_conditions}.
-A normal distribution with a standard deviation of $1.0m$ for position components, $1.0 \times 10^{-1} m/s$ for velocity, $1.0 \times 10^{-2} rad$ for MRPs, and $1.0 \times 10^{-3} rad/s$ for angular velocity.
+A normal distribution with a standard deviation of $1.0 m$ for position components, $1.0 \times 10^{-1} m/s$ for velocity, $1.0 \times 10^{-2} rad$ for MRPs, and $1.0 \times 10^{-3} rad/s$ for angular velocity.
+The estimation framework is tested with the Monte Carlo runs.
+For each Monte Carlo analysis, the red dashed lines represent 3-$\sigma$ bounds from the approach with no adaptation, and the solid blue lines indicate the predicted 3-$\sigma$ bounds from the corresponding adaptive filter.
+Monte Carlo simulation errors are shown in gray, where darker gray represents the adaptation Monte Carlo errors, while lighter gray represents no adaptation Monte Carlo errors.
+The solid black line represents the adaptive mean error, while the dashed black line represents the no-adaptation mean error.